department-of-veterans-affairs/Leo/src/site/markdown/userguide.md

 #### 2.6.1 Windows

-Git was not designed to run in Windows.
-Fortunately, some folks created a windows port called msysgit.
-In order to find the most recent version [click here](https://code.google.com/p/msysgit/downloads/list).
-Git is also available through [Cygwin](http://www.cygwin.com/), though untested with respect to this document.
+A distribution of git can be downloaded [here](https://git-scm.com/downloads).
+If a GUI interface is desired, a list of available interfaces is [here](https://git-scm.com/download/gui/windows).
+Both [Eclipse](https://projects.eclipse.org/projects/technology.egit) and [IntelliJ](https://www.jetbrains.com/help/idea/using-git-integration.html) offer plugins to work with git.

 #### 2.6.2 Linux

 Check your package manager.
 Example:

 ~~~
-sudo aptitude install git
+sudo apt-get install git
 ~~~

 #### 2.6.3 Mac OS X
-Macs are great; it's likely that you already have Git installed.
+It's likely that you already have Git installed.
 You can check by using ```git --version``` in terminal.
-If for some reason you don't, [click here](http://git-scm.com/download).
+If for some reason you don't, [click here](http://git-scm.com/downloads).

 ---